Alexander Bard: Politics

-Alexander Bard has for long been a vocal opponent of laws against personal drug consumption and laws against prostitution in Sweden.
+Alexander Bard has long been a vocal opponent of laws against personal drug consumption and laws against prostitution in Sweden.
 Having earlier been a member of — or worked closely with members of — the Liberals, the Center party and the Pirate Party, he joined the newly founded Citizens' Coalition in 2018.
 He departed that party in December 2019, following disagreements about both party goals and how to best achieve them.
 He later rejoined the Liberals.
 Following a conversation between the Liberals and Bard regarding several racially charged tweets made by Bard in June 2020, the Liberals announced his departure from the party once again.
 Bard rejoined the Citizens’ Coalition.
-He considers himself to be a Libertarian Marxist.
+As of 2023 he considers himself to be a far-right Marxist, having earlier considered himself to be a Libertarian Marxist.

 Personal life

 Bard converted to the Iranian original branch of Zoroastrianism in 1992 after years of intense religious studies.
 He explains his decision to convert in his book Syntheism – Creating God in The Internet Age with Jan Söderqvist by stating that without a solid foundation in philosophical and theological history, the idea of Syntheism as a set of new religious ideas for a globalized and digitalized world in the 21st century, would not carry its necessary weight.
 The conversion could also be understood when Bard and Söderqvist place Zoroastrianism next to Taoism and Buddhism in their work in what they refer to as The Silk Route Triad, as the historical peak of religious thought and practice.

+Bard describes himself as a bisexual man.